cloud66/help-old/_posts/troubleshooting/2009-09-26-application-not-serving.md

 date: 2050-09-26 15:33:13
 categories: Troubleshooting
 lead: Troubleshooting an application that isn't serving content
-tags: ['site down', 'not working', 'application error', 'nginx error', 'site not working']
+search-tags: ['site down', 'not working', 'application error', 'nginx error', 'site not working']
+tags: ['Troubleshooting']
 ---

 There are a number of factors that can lead your application to stop serving content.
 Follow this guide to eliminate the most common issues.